left0807/make-my-own-regex/README.md

 # make-my-own-regex
-learn CSCI3130 by making regex in C
+learn CSCI3130 by making regex in C++

 ## Credit